Award for Excellence in Education for Diversity

 - Two letters of support from colleagues

-- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on the innovation, written comments from student ratings of instructions, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course descriptions, descriptions of course innovations, publications or presentations on the innovation, written comments from Student Learning Experience Questionnaire, additional letters of support, etc.) (max.
 10 pages)

 Submission of Nomination